-To reduce impacts on other transportation modes, the Project would include safety and capacity improvements.
+To reduce impacts on other transportation modes, the Build Alternative would include safety and capacity improvements.
 These potential improvements include double tracking and signal upgrades to address safety concerns at intersections and to limit disruption of existing freight rail service.
 These improvements are described in detail in Section 3.7, Public Health and Safety.
+The contractor also would be required to coordinate with Illinois DOT, Iowa DOT, and NDOR, as well as the appropriate local jurisdictions, to develop and implement a traffic control and safety plan.
+This plan would include measures to shift traffic away from the work zone during construction periods, which would directly impact traffic flow and the existing transportation system.

 Specific mitigation measures, to the extent required, will be identified and discussed during Tier 2 analysis after design details are known, recorded in NEPA documents as specific impacts are identified, and implemented prior to construction.